ScopeLift/umbra-protocol/README.md

 It’s important to understand that poor hygiene by the receiver— for example, sending the funds directly to a publicly known address— reduces the privacy benefits for both the sender and receiver.

-The privacy properties of Umbra can also be diminished if an observer can narrow down the set of potential recipients for a given a transaction.
+The privacy properties of Umbra can also be diminished if an observer can narrow down the set of potential recipients for a given transaction.
 Any valid public key can be used as a recipient, and anyone who has sent a transaction on Ethereum has a publicly available public key.
 Therefore, by default, the "anonymity set"—the set of potential recipients of a transaction—is anyone who has ever sent an Ethereum transaction!

 In practice this isn’t necessarily the case, and an observer may be able to narrow down the list of recipients in a few ways: